witseie-elen4010/2022-group-lab-005/documentation/ADRs/ADR 3 Database design.md

 # ADR 1: Database design
 ## Context
-Update to the orginal Database design to as new tables are needed and old ones are changes
+Update to the original Database design as new tables are needed and old ones are modified.
 ## Decision
 We will make use of seven tables to store all the data in a database.
 These seven tables have been designed in such a way as to ensure that the number of duplicate entries is kept to a minimum.
 To do this, a primary key in one table may act as a foreign key in another table.
 By doing this, we can associate a row in one table with a row in a different table.
 The names of the fields in each table have been chosen in such a way that they are self-explanatory.

 ### Friends table
-This table consist of two foriegn keys from the table Users, and it also contains a column containing the friend relationship between the Users.
+This table consists of two foreign keys from the table Users, and it also contains a column containing the friend relationship between the Users.

 | Field       	| Type                    	| Can contain null value? 	|
 |-------------	|-------------------------	|-------------------------	|